vbrusse/doca-comch/README.md

 ## OpenAirInterface (OAI)

 OpenAirInterface (OAI) is an open-source software platform that provides a complete, software-based implementation of 4G (LTE) and 5G (NR) cellular network standards.
-It essentially allows to run a full mobile network—from the core network to the radio access network (e.g., base station and user equipment) on standard computing hardware.
+It essentially allows to run a full mobile network, from the core network to the radio access network (e.g., base station and user equipment) on standard computing hardware.

 ### Core Components